Ccaswell42/advanced-cloudeye-grafana/README.md

 > b.
 After completing the configuration according to the metric.yaml sample, restart grafana

 ## 4. Import dashboard template
-To facilitate tenant configuration, this plug-in provides Dashboard preset templates for ECS, ELB, and RDS services, see: cloudeye-grafana/src/templates directory
+To facilitate tenant configuration, this plugin provides Dashboard preset templates for ECS, ELB, and RDS services, see: /src/templates directory

 ## 5. Create a custom Dashboard
 a.
 Move the mouse to the "+" icon in the menu on the left side of the page, select Dashboard, and click to create